adrien-perello/Computer-Science-Crash-Course/README.md

 - **Option 2:** Using the Command (both anaconda and mamba)
     - Launch a terminal/command prompt (or the "Anaconda Prompt" app)
-    - activate the virtual environment by running the following command in the Terminal:
+    - Run the following command to activate the virtual environment:
       ```bash
       conda activate dmfa
       ```